Cubs vs. Royals Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs' Jameson Taillon (7-7) will make his 22nd start of the season.
+- The Cubs will hand the ball to Justin Steele (13-3) for his 23rd start of the season.

-- He has started 21 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.
+- In 22 starts this season, he's earned a quality start in 13 of them.

-- Taillon has made 14 starts of five or more innings in 21 chances this season, and averages 5.0 frames when he pitches.
+- Steele has pitched five or more innings in 10 straight games and will look to extend that streak.

-- He has finished two appearances without allowing an earned run in 21 chances this season.
+- He has five appearances with no earned runs allowed in 22 chances this season.

 |Opponent